Cxz324/cupidcr4wl/README.md

 **Adult photo, video, and camming platforms | Dating, hook-up, and social platforms | Escort service platforms**

+If you discovered certain platforms are returning false positives or false negatives, please submit the information in the [issues](https://github.com/OSINTI4L/cupidcr4wl/issues) tab so it can be fixed.

 The site list that cupidcr4wl utilizes for searching is updated for accuracy and added to regularly.

 ⚠️**WARNING**⚠️